 After visiting Sangla Valley and Chitkul, you should travel to Kalpa and spend some time up there before returning home.

-Match your pace with the pace of nature and your surroundings, forget the time running out, and just calmly be.
+Match your pace with the pace of nature and your surroundings, forget the time running out, and calmly be.
 To truly relax and unwind, spend a couple of days here.
-For adventure lovers, there’s a tonne of activities that can be done!
+For adventure lovers, there’s a tonne of activities that you can do!

 You can follow my detailed and comprehensive day by day itinerary for Kinnaur Valley.